isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 different operating systems, between 91 and 107 characters.
 Typical values are 107 on Linux and 103 on FreeBSD.

+Kea supports only one ``unix`` control socket in the "control-sockets" list.

 Communication over the control channel is conducted using JSON structures.
 See the
 `Control Channel section in the Kea Developer's Guide